mutablelogic/go-filer/credential/httphandler/README.md

 Credentials store secret material - such as API keys or tokens - keyed by a unique identifier and used internally by other parts of the system (for example, filer backends) to authenticate against third-party services.
-The credential value itself is never returned once written: it is encrypted at rest, and only the key and update timestamp are ever exposed through the API.

 The available operations are create, get, list, delete and rotate: